0x00009b/0x00009b/README.md

   If you would like to see more checkout the rest of my github or send me an email
   <hr>
-  If you are a non-profit I work free for good causes If your an employer or a company owner please help a starting developer get started in life
+  If you are a non-profit I work free for good causes If your are an employer I look forward to hearing from you